Maserati Ghibli (M157): Engines

-The petrol engine is a 2979 cc 60° V6.
+The petrol engine is a 2979 cc 60-degree V6.
 It utilizes a turbocharger per cylinder bank, twin intercoolers and direct injection.
 The engine is designed and assembled by Ferrari.
 In 2017 the Ghibli S and S Q4 were upgraded to 430 PS and 580 Nm of torque.

 The Ghibli is the first Maserati in history to be offered with a diesel engine.
 The unit is a 2987 cc, common rail, single variable-geometry turbocharged A630 V6 designed and produced by Fiat Powertrain's subsidiary VM Motori.

-On the Italian market, only a slightly detuned diesel version is also available at the same price, because of the higher taxation on cars with more than 250 PS.
+On the Italian market, only a slightly detuned diesel version is also available (at the same price) because of the higher taxation on cars with more than 250 PS.

+In early September 2023, Maserati announced that production of the V8-engined Ghibli models (as well as the Quattroporte) will conclude at the end of 2023.
+The Ferrari-built V6 may be replaced with Maserati's own Nettuno V6 engine.

 Q4 all-wheel drive system

-The high performance S version of the Ghibli is also available with all-wheel drive.
+The high performance S version of the Ghibli is also available with all-wheel drive; this powertrain is the same as that in the Quattroporte VI (Q4).
 Attached to the end of the 8-speed transmission is a transfer case, containing an electronically controlled multi-plate wet clutch, which sends power through a drive shaft to an open differential bolted to the oil pan.
 During normal operation the car is rear-wheel drive only; when needed the system can divert up of 50% of engine power to the front wheels.
 The system adds 130 lb to the weight of the car, with no change in gas mileage or weight distribution.
 All-wheel-drive Maserati vehicles make up 70 percent of the company's sedan sales in the United States.
-The powertrain is the same as that in the Quattroporte VI (Q4).